jiahaoliang/EE652_LOADng/README.md

 EE652_LOADng
 ============
+#TO DO#
+1. work with rerr
+2. update route by seqno
+3. weak link & blacklist

 #How To Use#
 1. contiki-2.7.zip is the Contiki OS we were working on.
 Please unzip it to the home/contiki folder.
 2. Copy & paste `route.c, route.h, route-discovery.c, route-discovery.h, mesh.c` to `~/contiki/core/net/rime` folder, replacing original files.